numarahman/FindMyGlow-A-Skincare-Product-Recommendation-System/README.md

 ## Advanced Topics

-Feature Engineering (0.5 points) - Applied one-hot encoding to skin type flags and filtered price ranges to better support simpler filtering in the webiste
+<b>Feature Engineering (0.5 points)</b> - Applied one-hot encoding to skin type flags and filtered price ranges to better support simpler filtering in the webiste

-Database Creation (1 point) - I designed and implemented a SQLite database to store the skincare product dataset for easy web app integration
+<b>Database Creation (1 point)</b> - I designed and implemented a SQLite database to store the skincare product dataset for easy web app integration

-Website Using Flask (1 point) - I built a full web application using Flask to create an interactive user experience
+<b>Website Using Flask (1 point)</b> - I built a full web application using Flask to create an interactive user experience

-Cosine Similarity (1 point) - I used cosine similarity to compute how similar products are to one another.
+<b>Cosine Similarity (1 point)</b> - I used cosine similarity to compute how similar products are to one another.

-Natural Language Processing (2 points) - I applied TF-IDF vectorization to ingredient and highlight fields to transform unstructured text into meaningful numerical features for measuring similarity between products.
+<b>Natural Language Processing (2 points)</b> - I applied TF-IDF vectorization to ingredient and highlight fields to transform unstructured text into meaningful numerical features for measuring similarity between products.

 ## Conclusion